Admissions6 min readMarch 7, 2026

 MIT's Essays: More Personal Than You'd Expect

 MIT requires five short essays that together create a portrait of who you are—not just what you've done.
+Understanding how to start a college essay with a strong opening is especially important when word counts are tight.

 Activities (100 words): Describe what you do outside of class.
 This is not a list—it's a mini-essay.
 The best responses describe one thing deeply rather than cataloguing achievements.